haddocking/pdb-tools/PACKAGING.md

 * For major changes that will most likely impact the usage of existing tools, increment MAJOR (e.g. 3.0.0).

+In practice, when packaging the distribution we should update the version number in `setup.py` accordingly (otherwise `twine` will give an error).

 ## Packaging
 This is a rough guide to building a distributable package: